 Bored of the mass manufactured clothes and accessories available at shops?
 Do you want a personalized t-shirt, print books in small numbers, custom made gifts?
 Then print on demand could be the answer to your search.
 These are sites where an individual can print varied goods in limited numbers.

 The way these sites work is that artists can upload their images on the site.
 A customer who wants to purchase a product logs on, selects the item and design.
 They can customize it further and place an order.

 The sites print the goods and deliver them.
 The artists payout varies across the portals but yes, it is directly proportional to the sales they make.

 The concept has been going strong with more players entering the game.
 So, how do you decide which ones to go with?
 Here is a list of 10 best Print on Demand sites that can help you decide.

 Printful is a unique site with high quality products and drop shipping.
-The working is very simple.
+The way it works is very simple.
 As an entrepreneur you advertise your products on an e-commerce site.

-Once an order/s are received, you intimate Printful.
+Once an order is received, you initiate Printful.
 They print and dispatch the goods to the consumer.
-Check more detailed Printful review here.

 The portal works very well for ecommerce entrepreneurs who want to do away with the hassles of production, material and goods management, warehouses and delivery.